marcbouchenoire/use-referee/README.md

 useConstant<T>(value: Lazy<T>) => T
 ```

-Given a (lazy) variable, `useConstant` returns it as is while never updating or mutating it on subsequent renders.
+Given a (lazy) variable, `useConstant` will return it as is while never updating or mutating it on subsequent changes.

 ### Usage